-6. The documentation is hosted on readthedocs and build automatically on every commit to main.
-You can (and should) also build the documentation locally by installing sphinx python -m pip [--user] install sphinx sphinx-autobuild sphinx-autobuild docs build
+4. The documentation is hosted on read the docs and build automatically on every commit to master.
+You can (and should) also build the documentation locally by installing sphinx

+'''

+pip3 [ --user ] install sphinx sphinx-autobuild

+'''

 And starting the automatic build process in the projects root folder